If the sole owner of a home passes – is there a capital gains write off or is it lost at death? If not lost at death, is there a time limit?

 There’s no time limit on the sale for capital gains purposes.
 The basis doesn’t expire or fade away.
 However, the longer you hold onto the residence, the more likely it is to appreciate in value (thus increasing the capital gain).
 Remember this is a federal capital gains question: there may be applicable state and local probate and tax laws.

-Finally, there’s typically no write-off or loss.
-If you sold the home for $10,000, you generally don’t get to claim a loss on the difference between the basis and the selling price.
-Capital losses do not apply to a personal residence or other personal use property like your car.
-Only losses associated with property used in a trade or business and investment property, like stocks, are deductible.
+Finally, there’s typically no write-off or loss for the sale of personal property: capital losses do not apply to a personal residence or other personal use property like your car.
+If you sold the home for $10,000, you can’t usually claim a loss on the difference between the basis and the selling price.
+Losses associated with property used in a trade or business and investment property, like stocks, may be deductible.
 However, that’s where an exception might apply for estate property: if you argue that the home is held by the estate for investment purposes, you may be able to treat it as a capital asset (and thus, realize a loss).
 This can be a tricky concept so it’s best to consult with a tax professional.

 Last Updated on